mikee47/IFS/README.rst

 User metadata
    Supported for application use
 Filesystem Builder (fsbuild)
+   Drive via configuration .ini file to
    JSON files are output in compact form javascript .js files are minified
+   Compression
-   Files may be optionally compressed (GZip).
-The filename remains unchanged, but a file attribute indicates compression state and type.
+      Files may be optionally compressed using GZip.
+      The filename remains unchanged, but a file attribute indicates compression state and type (other compression standards may be added).
       This is generally intended for serving files to network clients, which have the resources available for decompression.
 IFileSystem
    The virtual base class which all installable filesystems implement.
    Class methods are very similar to SPIFFS (which is POSIX-like).
    A single FileStat structure is used both for reading directory entries and for regular fileStat operations.
    This differs from SPIFFS which uses different structures, however the IFS implementation conceals this.
-IFSMedia
-   Provides media virtualisation.
 Filesystem API
-   The Sming FileSystem functions are now wrappers around a single IFileSystem instance, which is provided by the application Dynamic loading
+   The Sming FileSystem functions are now wrappers around a single IFileSystem instance, which is provided by the application.
+Streaming classes
+   Sming provides IFS implementations for these so they can be constructed on any filesystem, not just the main (global) one.
+Dynamic loading
-   File systems may be loaded and unloaded at runtime Multiple filesystems
+   File systems may be loaded/created and unloaded/destroyed at runtime Multiple filesystems
    Applications may use any supported filesystem, or write their own, or use any combination of existing filesystems to meet requirements.
    The API is the same.

-Note that IFS does not have the concept of 'current' or 'working' directories.

 FWFS
 ----